-This post contains affiliate links.
+This review of “I’m Proud of You – My Friendship With Fred Rogers” contains affiliate links.
 If you purchase through my link, I receive a small commission at no extra cost to you.

-One of my favorite Christmas gifts was the book – “I’m Proud of You – My Friendship with Fred Rogers” by Ft.
+One of the best gifts I ever received was the book – “I’m Proud of You – My Friendship with Fred Rogers” by Ft.
 Worth Star-Telegram journalist, Tim Madigan.

 Those of us on this side of 50 likely spent a lot of hours watching Mr. Rogers with our kids.
 His calm demeanor and the kind and respectful way he communicated with children impacted several generations of children.

 This book, however, is not about Mr. Rogers’ impact on children, but about his impact on Tim Madigan, a journalist who was sent to interview Fred for a story in 1995 and the transforming friendship they developed.

 Throughout the years of their friendship, until Fred died in 2003, Tim faced the things all of us face – what Fred would call his “furies”.
 Marital problems, lingering hurts from childhood, the death of loved ones, criticism of his work, and depression.
 Tim shares with candor what he was going through and the wise, kind and encouraging words that Fred Rogers always shared with him through letters, phone calls, visits and e-mails.